Quique (album): Release

 Quique was released in October 1993 through the label Too Pure.
-It entered the UK Independent Albums Chart at twelfth place in the week ending 6 November 1993.
+It entered the UK Independent Albums Chart at No. 12 in the week ending 6 November 1993.
 The track "Plainsong" had been released earlier on the Plainsong EP in June 1993.

 As of 2003, Quique had sold between sixteen and seventeen thousand copies.
 After the album's release, Seefeel left Too Pure and signed to the more electronic music oriented label Warp.
 Warp released their next EP Starethrough on 18 April 1994.
 The label Astralwerks gave Quique a domestic release in the US in April 1994.

 In 2007, Quique was re-released in a deluxe edition.
 This version of the album included a bonus disc containing unreleased tracks, re-mixes and songs that appeared on compilation albums.
 Quique was re-released on vinyl on 27 August 2013 through Light in the Attic Records and its Modern Classics Recordings series, in conjunction with Medical Records.
 It was released with a gate fold sleeve with 1000 copies printed on blue vinyl.
 In November 2018, the group performed the album in full at festivals in Barcelona and Utrecht in celebration of its 25th anniversary, under the heading "Seefeel performing 'Quique'".

+In 2025, Quique was re-released again on Too Pure Records.
+This edition also included the bonus disc.